apache/incubator-weex/doc/modules/storage.md

 ## Summary

-`storage` is a series of apis,allowing you to for example add,modify or delete stored data items.
+`storage` is a series of apis, allowing you to for example add, modify or delete stored data items.

 ## API